 1.2.
 Application of deep learning to landscape scale image classification

 Deep learning is the application of artificial neural networks with more than one hidden layer, to the task of learning and subsequently recognizing patterns in data (LeCun et al., 2015; Goodfellow et al., 2016).
 A class of deep learning algorithms called deep convolutional neural networks (DCNNs) are extremely powerful at image recognition, resulting in a massive proliferation of their use (Szegedy et al., 2017; Chen et al., 2018), across almost all scientific disciplines (e.g. Litjens et al., 2017; Lui et al., 2017; Maggiori et al., 2017).
-A major advantage to DCNNs over conventional machine learning approaches to image classification is that it does not require so-called ‘feature-engineering’ or ‘feature extraction’, which is the art of transforming the image data so that it is either more amenable to a speciﬁc machine-learning algorithm, or providing the algorithm more data by computing derivative products from the imagery, such as rasters of texture or alternative colorspaces (e.g. Hoonhout et al., 2015; Belgiu and Drăgut, 2016; Cheng et al., 2017).
+A major advantage to DCNNs over conventional machine learning approaches to image classification is that they do not require so-called ‘feature-engineering’ or ‘feature extraction’, which is the art of either transforming image data so that they are more amenable to a speciﬁc machine-learning algorithm, or providing the algorithm more data by computing derivative products from the imagery, such as rasters of texture or alternative colorspaces (e.g. Hoonhout et al., 2015; Belgiu and Drăgut, 2016; Cheng et al., 2017).
 In deep learning, features are automatically learned from data using a general-purpose procedure.
-Another reputed advantage is that DCNN performance tends to keep improving with more and more data, whereas machine learning performance tends to plateau (Dauphin et al., 2014).
+Another reputed advantage is that DCNN performance tends to keep improving with additional data, whereas machine learning performance tends to plateau (Dauphin et al., 2014).
 For these reasons, DCNN techniques will find numerous applications where automated interpretation and quantification of natural landforms and textures are used to solve geomorphological problems.

-However, many claims about the efficacy of DCNNs for image classification are largely based upon analyses of conventional photographic imagery of familiar, mostly anthropogenic objects (Garcia-Garcia et al., 2017; Cheng et al., 2017), and it remains to be seen that this is still always the case for classification of images of natural textures and objects.
-Aside from the relatively large scale, images of natural landscapes that are generally collected for geomorphological objectives tend to be taken from the air or at high vantage, with a nadir or obtuse perspective.
+However, many claims about the efficacy of DCNNs for image classification are largely based upon analyses of conventional photographic imagery of familiar, mostly anthropogenic objects (Garcia-Garcia et al., 2017; Cheng et al., 2017), and has not been demonstrated that this is still always the case for image classification of natural textures and objects.
+Aside from the relatively large scale, images of natural landscapes that are generally collected for geomorphological objectives tend to be taken from the air or at high vantage, with a nadir or oblique perspective.
 In contrast, images that make up many libraries upon which DCNNs are trained and evaluated tend to be taken from the ground, with a straight or reflex perspective.
-In addition, variations in lighting and weather greatly affect distributions of color, contrast and brightness; certain land covers change appearance due to changing seasons (such as deciduous vegetation); and geomorphic processes alter the appearance of land covers and landforms causing large intra-class variation, for example, clear, turbid and aerated water.
+In addition, variations in lighting and weather greatly affect distributions of color, contrast and brightness; certain land covers change appearance due to changing seasons (such as deciduous vegetation); and geomorphic processes alter the appearance of land covers and landforms causing large intra-class variation, for example, still/moving, clear, turbid, and aerated water.
 Finally, the distinction of certain objects and features may be difficult against similar backgrounds, for example groundcover between vegetation canopies.